 Florida Virtual School (FLVS) has had its share of rough times.
 Started by the state in the 90s, spun into a private business (a "publicly-funded non-profit," so a charter school), and then mired in a mess of incompetence and corruption, the entire shooting match had its board replaced by the state, which installed a bunch of politically connected board members, and a half-assed audit was ordered up.
 Now the Board of Trustees is the Sate Board of Education, headed by evolution-denier Andy Tuck.
-That was just last year, but apparently everyone is feeling much more confident about FLVS no because, as trumpeted by reformster cheerleading site redefinED, FLVS is "preparing to blast off."
+That was just last year, but apparently everyone is feeling much more confident about FLVS now because, as trumpeted by reformster cheerleading site redefinED, FLVS is "preparing to blast off."

 By "blast off" they mean "get a huge infusion of money."
 FLVS has already been handed some great help from the state legislature, which mandates that all Florida students must take at least one on-line course in order to graduate.
-That's a great deal for FLVS, which is paid by taxpayers based on the volume of business they do-- and the do just happen to have a model that allows students to enroll fulltime, part time, or whatever.
+That's a great deal for FLVS, which is paid by taxpayers based on the volume of business they do-- and they do just happen to have a model that allows students to enroll fulltime, part time, or whatever.
 Now they have bigger plans.

 FLVS is looking to pump about $4.3 million into "technology upgrades" for the system to give itself a big student capacity boost, from 200K-ish to around 2.7 million.
 That would be roughly all the K-12 students in Florida.
 FLVS chief Louis Algaze offers this: